Alipay-Med/medDQA_benchmark/samples/README.md

    - A collection of contexts
    - Provides essential medical background knowledge geared towards supporting clinical reasoning tasks within the domains of urology and general laboratory diagnostics.
    - Contains four main components for each piece of context:
-     - `report_type`: Denotes whether it is a laboratory or clinical report.
+     - `report_type`: Denotes whether the context is related to laboratory report or clinical report.
      - `title`: Indicates the specific name or label of a disease, examination finding, or health-related topic.
-     - `context_type`: Specifies the category a context falls into (e.g., "Disease-Advice" or "Disease-Treatment").
+     - `context_type`: It refers to the type of a context.
+For example, "Disease-Advice" offers advice for controlling or alleviating a health issue, and "Disease-Treatment" provides specifics on the method to addressing a medical disease.
-     - `description`: Delivers detailed medical information necessary to understand the context provided in the title.
+     - `description`: It offers detailed medical knowledge to arrive at the conclusion mentioned in the title, such as the criteria for diagnosing "Mild Anemia".